kerpiaz/h264-to-h265-converter/README.md

-# Batch H.264 to H.265 (HEVC) Video Converter
+# H.264 to H.265 Batch Video Converter

 This Bash script automates the process of recursively finding H.264 video files within a specified directory and converting them to the H.265 (HEVC) codec.
 It aims to reduce file sizes while preserving audio and subtitle streams.
 The script offers options for CPU (libx265) and GPU (VAAPI for AMD/Intel) encoding and includes an automatic file management system based on size reduction.
 ## Key Features

-- **Recursive Conversion:** Processes videos in the target directory and all its subdirectories.
+-   **Recursive Conversion:** Scans a directory and all its subdirectories.
 - **H.265 (HEVC) Encoding:** Utilizes `ffmpeg` for efficient video compression.
 - **CPU & GPU Encoding:**

     - CPU: `libx265` with selectable presets (`fast`, `medium`, `slow`).